Team Members

 Lilly Haughton – Research Assistant and Website & Listserv Manager

 Lilly Haughton was born in Tkaronto, also known as Toronto, “where the trees stand in the water.”
-She grew up learning, riding bikes, and building a community beside Taylor Creek.
+She grew up learning, riding bikes, andbuilding a community beside Taylor Creek.
 Lilly loves to appreciate the green and blue spaces within the city by visiting the water bodies in the East York Creeks and the Waterfront.
 Lilly has continued her studies at the University of Toronto for Life Sciences with a focus on social justice while working with the environmental, outdoor, and climate justice societies.
-Lilly hopes to pursue an ecology major to research and develop data on environmental issues.
+Lilly is pursuing a biodiversity and conservation Biology and nutrition double major.
 She is thrilled to grow her community with the Water Allies team.

 Andeep Turna – Member and Former Technical Lead